Afghanistan Appeal

 UNICEF’s strategy

-UNICEF will continue to advocate for the reopening of secondary schools for girls.
-UNICEF will also reach vulnerable and shock-affected children through community-based education and both accelerated and temporary learning centres.
-The most at-risk public schools will be provided with critical support through school environment improvements, basic supplies and teacher training, particularly for female teachers.
+UNICEF will continue to advocate for the reopening of secondary schools for girls and ensure the continued support for community-based education programmes and both accelerated and temporary learning centres reaching vulnerable and shock-affected children.
+The most at-risk public schools will be provided with critical support including teacher training, particularly for female teachers.

 Programme targets